 Pinones Mangrove Forest – Nature Boardwalk & Waterfront Fun

 Pinones mangrove forest (Bosque de Pinones) offers a unique experience for tourists and locals alike.
-No matter what you like doing, you can spend an enjoyable day or evening in this area.
+We find that almost no matter what we like doing, we can find it and spend an enjoyable day or evening in this area.

 Even though this area is located just east of the airport and Isla Verde, it seems like a totally different world.
 There are no high rise buildings or traffic lights.
 This area is designed for recreation and relaxation.